JdeRobot/RoboticsAcademy/exercises/follow_road/README.md

 ## Requirements

 As this is a drones exercise, you will need to additionally install the `jderobot-drones` package.
-This can be done easily by `sudo apt install jderobot-drones`.
+Work is currently underway to simply this to something of the sort `sudo apt install jderobot-drones`, but for now, please follow the instructions available in the [drones directory](https://github.com/JdeRobot/drones).

 ## Execution